Zoom Cat Lawyer: Reception

 After the clip grew in popularity, several notable media outlets covered the video, including The New York Times, NBC News, The Wall Street Journal, USA Today, The Guardian, ABC, The Daily Dot, Vice, CNN, and others.
 Wonderland described it as one of the best memes 2021 produced.
 Jochan Embley of Evening Standard described it as one of the "Most hilarious Zoom fails in the year".
 Natasha Hinde of HuffPost listed it among the "most hilarious Zoom moments of all time", while WPBN-TV reported that the meme would be made into a bobblehead by the National Bobblehead Hall of Fame and Museum.

 The meme also inspired a prank involving Charles Barkley on Inside the NBA.
 In a clip in which Minnesota representative Tom Emmer appears upside-down in a virtual US Congress Committee Finance meeting, a co-attendee references the meme, stating, "at least he's not a cat".

 The clip also appeared in a Mike's Hard Lemonade commercial.

-Controversy

-Ponton is an instance of a Milkshake Duck, a person who gains popularity on social media for some positive or charming trait but is later revealed to have a distasteful history.
+Ponton has been described as an example of Milkshake Duck, when a person who gained online popularity for a positive or charming trait is later revealed to have a distasteful history.
 In 2014 Ponton allegedly "used federal agents to torment a former lover with drug raids and bogus charges", which ended up "destroying her business" according to a Reason documentary.